 Further south in Lake Tekapo village, Earth & Sky continues to wow visitors with their views of the pristine night sky.
 The Aoraki Mackenzie International Dark Sky Reserve, implemented in 2012, heavily restricts light pollution in the area, ensuring researchers and visitors unobstructed views into our universe.

 Earth & Sky are close to opening their new multi-million-dollar astronomy facility in Lake Tekapo, which features the 124-year-old Brashear Telescope, as well as a restaurant, bar, and retail area.
-IT is The centre was set to open in late 2019.
+The centre is set to open in late 2019.
 They currently runs tours to their observatory on nearby Mt John.

 The Youth Hostel Association (YHA) Lake Tekapo opened in 2019, bringing a further 128 beds to the busy tourist town.
 It was expected the increase in bed numbers would bring in an extra $6.5 million into the Lake Tekapo economy, and increase the chance of visitors spending more than a single night in the town.